 Once all the way down, you’ll enter an antechamber with a corbelled roof, now equipped with a modern ladder.
 And after a brief uphill climb, you’ll find yourself inside of a huge chamber – also with a corbelled roof.

 This is considered to be the Bent Pyramid’s burial chamber.
 But oddly, it’s only one of two inside this pyramid.
-And the second burial chamber is our final destination.
+The second burial chamber will be your final destination.

 To proceed, walk up the long series of steps (a modern addition, needless to say).
 And once at the top, you’ll need to crawl through a small hole which is where the real adventure begins.